curro1/Skyblock/README.md

 # Skyblock
 Skyblock client
-How to install the client:

-1: Download it and open it whith winrar
+1: Download it and open it with winrar

-2: Copy the folder and paste the folder in %appdata% .minecraft inside versions folder
+2: Copy the folder and paste the folder in %appdata%  .Minecraft inside version's folder

-3: Close all minecrft and go to minecrft launcher and search in installations the hypixel
+3: Close all minecraft and go to the launcher and search in installations the hypixel client

-client one open that one and u have it installed
+4: Launch that and the u have it installed